-I was regretting my decision to do the 9:00 am bike tour with Ash, my Airbnb host, because I was tired and it was dreary and cold outside.
-When I left my bedroom, Ash wasn’t around so I drove myself to the meeting place.
-I met one of Ash’s guides, who said he wasn’t told I was coming, but said he could add me to the tour.
+I regretted my decision to do the 9:00 am bike tour with Ash, my Airbnb host because I was tired and it was dreary and cold outside.
+When I left my bedroom, Ash wasn’t around, so I drove myself to the meeting place.
+I met one of Ash’s guides, who said he wasn’t told I was coming but said he could add me to the tour.

 While we waited for a couple to arrive for the tour, I walked over to a nearby restaurant and bought a bottle of water.
 When I returned, the tour guide said he received a message from Ash saying he moved the 9:00 am tour to 1:00 pm because the other couple asked for it to be pushed back.

 I was frustrated because I would have preferred to sleep in and I had just paid for parking.
 The guide was also frustrated because he wasn’t told earlier.
 I went back to the Airbnb and went back to bed.
 My back and neck were still recovering and the extra sleep felt good.